 - 14.1 At the regional level, an All-London Boroughs Neighbourhood Planning Group provides a network for information sharing and good practice.
 It is normally chaired and hosted by Camden Council.
-Lewisham Officers regularly attend these meetings. - 14.2 Within the administrative boundaries of this SoCG there are: - four designated neighbourhood areas/forums, two of which have made neighbourhood plans, within the Borough of Lewisham, and - six designated neighbourhood areas/forums, one of which have made neighbourhood plans, within the Borough of Southwark. - 14.3 The Sydenham Hill Ridge neighbourhood area/forum in Lewisham spans the boundary with Southwark.
-This is at plan preparation stage.

-14.4 Neighbourhood Planning record of agreement:

-K1) Both parties will work collaboratively on decisions relating to neighbourhood planning especially where neighbourhood areas and forums span borough boundaries.
+Lewisham Officers regularly attend these meetings. - 14.2 Within the administrative boundaries of this SoCG there are: - four designated neighbourhood areas, two of which have made neighbourhood plans, within the Borough of Lewisham, and - Three designated neighbourhood areas, none of which have made neighbourhood plans, within the Royal Borough of Greenwich. - 14.3 The Grove Park neighbourhood area and forum in Lewisham is located close to the borough boundaries with Bromley and Greenwich.
+This plan is 'made' (brought into force). - 14.4 The Lee neighbourhood area and forum spans the borough boundary between Lewisham and Greenwich borough boundaries with Bromley and Greenwich.
+Both Boroughs have worked collaboratively to support the Lee Neighbourhood Forum in the plan-making process and will continue to do so.
+This is at plan submission stage. - 14.5 Neighbourhood Planning record of agreement: - J1) Both parties will continue to work collaboratively on decisions relating to neighbourhood planning especially where neighbourhood areas and forums span borough boundaries.